-Through engagement and discussion, regional councils in partnership with tangata whenua and communities, will determine how Te Mana o te Wai is applied locally in the management of freshwater.
+Through engagement and discussion, regional councils, in partnership with tangata whenua and communities, will determine how Te Mana o te Wai is applied locally in the management of freshwater.

-Te Mana o te Wai has been part of the National Policy Statement for Freshwater Management (NPS-FM) since 2014, though there's been changes introduced in 2020 to provide stronger direction on how Te Mana o te Wai should be applied when managing freshwater.
+Te Mana o te Wai has been part of the National Policy Statement for Freshwater Management (NPS-FM) since 2014.
+Recent changes introduced in 2020 provide stronger direction on how Te Mana o te Wai should be applied when managing freshwater.